 ONLINE learning split over 5 sessions via Zoom videoconference.
 Starting the 17th of June!

 This course is presented over five 2 hour sessions.
-It is mandatory to attend both sessions.
+It is mandatory to attend all sessions.

 By participating in this series, you will have the opportunity to explore:

 Planning effectively for children’s learning and development.

 Analysis of children learning – formative assessments.

 Planning learning experiences and designing curriculum to support children’s learning.

 Acting and implementing plans to support children’s learning.